Kion Group (OTCMKTS:KIGRY) Stock Rating Upgraded by Deutsche Bank Aktiengesellschaft

-Kion Group (OTCMKTS:KIGRY – Get Rating) was upgraded by Deutsche Bank Aktiengesellschaft from a “hold” rating to a “buy” rating in a research report issued on Wednesday, The Fly reports.
+Deutsche Bank Aktiengesellschaft upgraded shares of Kion Group (OTCMKTS:KIGRY – Get Rating) from a hold rating to a buy rating in a research report sent to investors on Wednesday morning, The Fly reports.

-KIGRY has been the subject of a number of other research reports.
-Morgan Stanley downgraded Kion Group from an “overweight” rating to an “equal weight” rating in a report on Friday, March 10th.
-Societe Generale upgraded Kion Group from a “hold” rating to a “buy” rating in a report on Friday, January 13th.
-Finally, JPMorgan Chase & Co. lowered Kion Group from an “overweight” rating to a “neutral” rating in a research note on Thursday, January 12th.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $39.67.
+Several other research analysts have also commented on KIGRY.
+Societe Generale upgraded shares of Kion Group from a hold rating to a buy rating in a research note on Friday, January 13th.
+Morgan Stanley cut shares of Kion Group from an overweight rating to an equal weight rating in a report on Friday, March 10th.
+Finally, JPMorgan Chase & Co. lowered Kion Group from an overweight rating to a neutral rating in a report on Thursday, January 12th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $39.67.

 Kion Group Company Profile